 Dr. Daniel Adomako Asamoah is an Associate Professor of Information Systems in the Raj Soin College of Business at the Wright State University.
-He is also a fellow of the Carnegie African Diaspora Fellowship Program (CADFP).
-He holds a PhD in Management Information Systems from the Spears School of Business at the Oklahoma State University.
+He is also a fellow of the Carnegie African Diaspora Fellowship Program (CADFP) and holds a PhD in Management Information Systems from the Spears School of Business at the Oklahoma State University.

-His research activities focus on business analytics and intelligence, big data applications, decision support systems in health care and operations management.
+His research focuses on business analytics and intelligence, big data applications and decision support systems in health care.
 He has published in multiple journals, including the Journal of Business Research, Decision Support Systems, Communications of the Association of Information Systems, Journal of Computing Information Systems, and Health Care Management Science.
 Conferences such as the annual meetings of the Americas Conference on Information Systems (AMCIS), the Decision Sciences Institute (DSI), the Institute for Operations Research and the Management Sciences Healthcare (INFORMS Healthcare) and the Pre-ICIS Business Analytics Congress have accepted his papers for presentations.

 For his research, Dr. Asamoah has won multiple awards including the prestigious Phoenix Doctoral Award (Oklahoma State University).
 He was also nominated for the Raj Soin College of Business Research Award at the Wright State University.
 He played a vital role in the establishment of the Data Analytics and Visualization Environment (DAVE) Lab in the Raj Soin College of Business at the Wright State University.